Linloir/ROSE/readme.md

-# Compiler Principle Lab 4 of SYSU
+# ROSE

 This is a homework project for compiler principle course of Sun Yat-sen University.
+ROSE stands for Reverse Oberon Software Engineering, which is the main purpose of the project - design and implement a tool that is used for analysing oberon programs.

 ## Structure